cloudfoundry/docs-bosh/drain-scripts.html.md

 ## <a id="job-configuration"></a> Job Configuration ##

-To add drain script to a release job:
+To add a drain script to a release job:

-1. create a script with any name in release job's templates director
+1. Create a script with any name in the templates directory of a release job.
-1. reference created script in release job's and configure it to be become `bin/drain`

-BOSH currently only allows to have one drain script per release job and it must be configured to become `bin/drain` on deployed VMs.

-Example release job spec file with a drain script:
+1. In the `templates` section of the release job spec file, add the script name and the `bin/drain` directory as a key value pair.

+Example:

 ~~~yaml
 ---